jsuarezruiz/forms-gtk-progress/Faq.md

 Effects, Platforms Specifics, or Forms Embedding are supported options.

-**Can I extend functionallity to new platforms by creating new controls?**
+**Can I extend functionality to new platforms by creating new controls?**

-Absolutely!.
+Absolutely!
 You can create effects or custom renders in the same way as iOS or Android.

 **What has been used with the WebView control?**